-If you own a camping RV, you may be interested in an entirely different class of generators specifically designed for your RV.
-They will provide constant power, day or night, including for your RV air conditioner.
+If you own a camping RV, you may be interested in an entirely different class of generators that are built into your RV.
+A generator for camper will provide constant power, day or night, including for your RV air conditioner.

 You don’t want to be that person with the super loud generator that everyone hates on the campground.
 Beyond this, there might be specific decibel limits where you’re camping, and you could get kicked out for not following them.

 When it comes to the quietest camping generator, no fuel-powered unit beats an inverter.
 They are typically enclosed and run at varying speeds to reduce noise.
 Some can run as low as 52 decibels, which is about as loud as a normal conversation.
 See the video below for a deeper explanation.

 Unless you have a solar generator, you will need to provide fuel for your camping generator.
 Most likely you’ll be using propane or gasoline.
 When deciding, check fuel price and availability in your area to see what makes most sense.

 If you can’t make up your mind, there are dual fuel generators that can switch between gasoline and propane for amazing flexibility.

 Some of the most important devices you would want powered on your camping trip—like your phone—operate using clean power.
 Such devices need a generator with a total harmonic distortion (THD) of less than 5 percent.
 Anything higher could fry your equipment.

 Only inverter and solar generators can guarantee this clean power.
 They’ll let you use your smartphone, laptop, tablet, etc. worry-free.